What's New?¶

 The purpose of this guide is to prepare local educational agency (LEA) staff to accurately submit and effectively use Special Education data within the California Longitudinal Pupil Achievement Data System.
 This includes program staff and subject matter experts who understand special education program requirements and rely on CALPADS data to support compliance, monitoring, and decision-making, as well as technical staff responsible for maintaining and integrating data across local systems such as student information systems, special education data systems, and human resources systems, and submitting that data to CALPADS.

-CALPADS is transitioning to a new User Authentication system which will require all users to acquire a new username and password.
-During the authentication transition window, all existing CALPADS users must create a new username ending in @calpads.org.
-This page will help guide users during thi sprocess.
+CALPADS has transitioned to a new User Authentication system which requires all users to acquire a new username and password.
+During the authentication transition window, all existing CALPADS users were required to create a new username ending in @calpads.org.
+Updated guidance to log-in, and user management is now available.

 Integrated in File upload functionality